wobbybobby-dev/Real-Time-Audio-Suppression-Software/README.md

 #  Current Challenges

-### 1. Real-Time Latency (Primary Focus)
+### 1. Audio Quality issues

-* Processing pipeline introduces delay accumulation of about ~200ms at the moment
-* Working on:

-  * Frame dropping strategies
-  * Compute optimization

-### 2. Streaming Stability

-* Ensuring consistent playback without drift or buffering buildup

-### 3. Deployment

-* Exploring ONNX / AWS deployment for scalable inference

----
+* Audio quality improvement needs to be done carefully, as to not disturn the existing stable real-time stabilization.
+* Exploring different methods like Soft-Knee Limitation, AGC, AEC, soft masking, etc.

+### Dataset and Model Improvements
+* Working on expanding dataset, and making a better model than the current U-Net one.
+* Improvement in this area will also lead to better audio quality.
+--

 #  Current Status

  Model Training    :  Completed
  Backend Pipeline  : Working
- Audio Quality     :  Good, improving more
+ Audio Quality     :  Improving
- Real-Time Latency :  Needs optimization
+ Real-Time Latency :  Achieved stable real-time latency, using ONNX

 ---